 And that’s it!
 With this setting turned off, your editor will no longer display reference counts, giving you a cleaner, more focused workspace.

-$11.99 (as of June 8, 2025 18:42 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)The Coming Wave: AI, Power, and Our Future
+$15.38 (as of April 19, 2026 22:46 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Freedom of Money: A Memoir of Protecting Users, Resilience, and the Founding of Binance

 Disabling the reference code lens in VSCode is a simple tweak that can significantly reduce visual clutter when working on C#.
 By following the steps above, you can streamline your coding environment and bring more focus to the tasks at hand.
 Whenever you need the reference counts back, it’s just a quick settings change away.